 What is self-service search?

-Self-service search is available for the following data sources:
+Currently, self-service search is only available for the following data sources:

 How to access self-service search